 - Line a baking tray with baking paper and preheat the oven to 220C (200 fan forced).

 - To begin preparing your dough, fit the food processor with the mini bowl and mini blade.
 Add the chives and parsley to the bowl and process on speed 1 for 4 seconds.
 Remove small bowl, set herbs aside.

 - Fit the work bowl with the fine shredding disc*

 - Place the chilled cheddar and Parmesan into the small food chute and shred on speed 2 (use the pusher, if required, to gently push the cheese into the bowl).
 Remove the shredding disc and set the cheese aside.

 - Fit the work bowl with the multipurpose blade.
-Place the flour into work bowl.
+Place the self-raising flour into work bowl.
 Select speed 2 While the motor is running, drop the butter cubes down the small food chute.
 Process for about 10 seconds or until the butter is well chopped into the flour.
 Add the goat cheese or blue cheese, shredded cheddar and Parmesan, chopped herbs and milk.
-Process for about 4 seconds or until the mixture just comes together.
+Process for about 4 seconds or until the dough just comes together.
 Do not over mix.